Dr. Otto and the Riddle of the Gloom Beam: Cast

+Release

+The film was released in limited theaters on July 19, 1985.

 Home media

-The film was originally distributed on VHS by GoodTimes Home Video in 1992.
+The film was originally distributed on VHS in 1986 by KnoWhutImean Home Video.
+It was re-released on VHS in 1992 by GoodTimes Home Video.
 It was digitally remastered and released on DVD by Echo Bridge Home Entertainment in 2007, and was later included in the Best of Ernest DVD boxset released by Image Entertainment in 2012.